Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance: Label Errors: Analysis and Detection

-Results are shown in \autoref{fig: ensemble}.
+We replicated this analysis on the SummEval dataset (bottom of \autoref{fig:experts_resolution}) and observed a similar trend: higher confidence increases the likelihood that the LLM prediction is closer to the expert annotation than the original label.
+In the SummEval case, we consider the crowd-sourced labels as the original labels.
+For more details see \autoref{sec: appendix_summeval}.

+\paragraphn{Ensemble} By varying the size of the LLM ensemble, we examine two key aspects: predictive power (how well predictions align with gold labels, measured by ROC AUC for TRUE and average correlation for SummEval), and error detection power (measured by F1-score, averaging the recall of errors and the precision of correctly identifying a candidate as a true error).
+The ensemble power analysis is presented in \autoref{fig:ensemble_main}.

 For both aspects, we see a clear trend.
 As we increase the number of models in the ensemble, the performance increases.
-In terms of ROC AUC w.r.t the gold labels (left plot), this suggests better annotation quality, while the right plot, a higher F1 score indicates a stronger error detector, either by recalling more errors or improving precision, or through a balance of both.
-Additionally, for both measures the variance decreases as the ensemble size grows, which indicates more stable and consistent annotations and error detections.
-Although not yet discussed in the context of error detection with LLMs, these results align with previous work showing the power of ensemble \citep{Dietterich2007EnsembleMI}.
-These observations justify our choice to use an ensemble of models rather than a single one.
+A higher ROC AUC with respect to the gold labels (left) reflects better annotation quality, while a higher F1 score (right) indicates a stronger error detector, either by recalling more errors or improving precision, or through a balance of both.
+Notably, to place the absolute F1-score in context, the expected F1-score for random behavior is approximately 0.22 (when randomly flagging errors), or around 0.13 (when randomly guessing the annotation), due to the class imbalance between error and non-error cases.
+Additionally, for both measures, the variance decreases as the ensemble size grows, which indicates more stable and consistent annotations and error detections.
+Similarly, \autoref{fig:ensemble_main} (bottom) shows the power of LLM ensemble on the same aspects on the SummEval datasets, aggregated over four summarization dimensions (see experiment details on Appendix \ref{sec:appendix_ensemble_summeval}).
+Trends of diminishing variance and increased performance and error detection are observed here as well.